AnnaxGrace/Portfolio-Old/README.md

 ### License
 MIT
 ### Contributing
-Contributors are allowed.
-Follow contributor-covenant.
+Contributors are not allowed.
+This is a portfolio/resume project.
 ### Tests
 npm tests
 ### Questions